trust – tolerance – self-sufficiency

 - If you have helpful information, let’s have it.
 (If you want anything kept confidential, just mark it as such and I will note it but not publish it)

-- If you want to help, let me know what it is you can offer, up to an including being willing to stand as an MP.
+- If you want to help, let me know what it is you can offer, up to and including being willing to stand as an MP.

-- That said, I do not want to hear from ‘Golden Agers’, (unless you see this as an aspiration for the future rather than some imagined memory of the past), ranters, carpers, moaners, groaners, racists, utopiasts, adult non-voters, ‘Little Englanders’, or anyone with nothing positive to suggest.
+That said, I do not want to hear from ‘Golden Agers’, (unless this is an aspiration for the future rather than some imagined memory of the past), ranters, carpers, moaners, groaners, racists, utopiasts, adult non-voters, ‘Little Englanders’, or anyone with nothing positive to suggest.

-If you feel that you are too insignificant and inconsequential for such a venture as trying to sort out the present mess, think about this – if you won’t do it, who will?
-Brown, Cameron and their cronies?
-The Labour and Conservative parties?
-Be realistic – we really cannot afford another such triumph of hope over experience!
-Your support is important, as is any contribution you might make, however small you think it might be.
-Never underestimate the effects of a small action.
+You may well feel too insignificant and inconsequential for such a venture as trying to sort out the present almighty mess.
+Don’t!
+You should never underestimate the effects of a small action.
+Think about this – if you won’t do something, who will?
+Cameron, Clegg, Milliband and their cronies?
+The three big parties?
+Be realistic – the future, your children’s future, cannot afford such a triumph of hope over experience!
+Your support is essential and your contribution may be more important that you think, however small you feel it may be.

 So?
-Time to stop grumbling into our beer/cocktails, ladies and gentlemen – time to do something.
+Time to stop grumbling into our beer/cocktails/horlicks, ladies and gentlemen – time to do something.
 This is your chance.
 Please help.

 Hope to hear from you